DevOpsNinjaxx/mongo-express-k8s/README.md

-# Deploy Express application with Mongo Express frontend and Mongodb database
+# Deploy Express application with Mongo Express app and Mongodb database

 1. Start Your kubernetes cluster
 2. Deploy your secrets `mongo-secret.yaml`